TheDuckCow/pose-tools/README.md

 # pose-tools
 This is a blender addon which hosts a few tools for improving and extending the use of the blender pose library for character animation.

+The source for this code is available at [https://github.com/TheDuckCow/pose-tools](https://github.com/TheDuckCow/pose-tools), developed by [Patrick W. Crawford](http://www.theduckcow.com)

 # Functions/operators
 - **Apply Mixed Pose**: *(Functional)* Apply a percentage mix between the current pose and the selected library pose. *View the mix slider in the F6/post-op menu.*
 - **Limited Add Pose**: *(planned)* Create a new pose based only on position of selected bones.
 The default behavior is a new pose will store a keyframe for all bone channels, selected/visible or not.